kumahq/kuma-website/docs/docs/1.2.0/deployments/multi-zone.md

 * **Zone Ingress Proxy**: Kuma provides an out of the box `zone-ingress` proxy mode that will be used to enable traffic to enter a zone from another zone.
 It can be scaled horizontally.
 Each zone must have an `zone-ingress` proxy deployed.

 :::tip
-A `zone-ingress` data plane proxy is specific to internal communication within a mesh and it is not to be considered an API gateway.
+A `zone-ingress` proxy is specific to internal communication within a mesh and it is not to be considered an API gateway.
 API gateways are supported via Kuma's [gateway mode](/docs/1.1.6/documentation/dps-and-data-model/#gateway) which can be deployed **in addition** to `zone-ingress` proxies.
 :::

 The global control plane and the remote control planes communicate with each other via xDS in order to synchronize the resources that are being created to configure Kuma, like policies.